 Sleep-disordered breathing and sleep apnoea are important health issues.
 “Snoring” can not only impact your bed partner, but can also associated with more serious condition called sleep apnoea.
 “Snoring” is an attempt to open the airways.
 This is the first sign of sleep disordered breathing.
-When a person stops breathing for more than 10 seconds during their sleep cycles then the condition called apnoea.
+When a person stops breathing for more than 10 seconds during their sleep cycles then the condition is classified as apnoea.
 The airway obstruction can be partial or complete.
 All people who snore should be evaluated for obstructive sleep apnoea.

 If you suffer from any of the following symptoms you may have sleep-disordered breathing or sleep apnoea:

 Sleep-disordered breathing (SDB) is the result of a problem with either the oral airway or the nasal passages.
-Sleep-disordered breathing (SDB) and the related clinical syndrome, sleep apnea, have been associated with hypertension in clinical reports since the early 1980s.
+Sleep-disordered breathing (SDB) and the related clinical syndrome, sleep apnoea, have been associated with hypertension in clinical reports since the early 1980s.
 Nasal obstruction frequently has been associated with sleep-disordered breathing as a potential etiologic factor